HubRise/website/content/apps/woocommerce/en/push-catalog.md

 - `price`: The price of the product
 - `images`: The images associated with the product

-If skus are present, WooCommerce Bridge creates a list of attributes named "sku" attached to the product, where the values are the names of the skus.
+If skus are present, WooCommerce Bridge creates a list of attributes named **Size** attached to the product, where the values are the names of the skus.

 The bridge uses HubRise ref codes to detect existing products in WooCommerce and avoid duplicating them.